-In our terminals, rainwater collected through drain canals is filtered on-site using an Oil Water Separator, which separates oil from discharged water to prevent potentially oil-contaminated water from being released.
+In our terminals, rainwater collected through drain canals is filtered on-site using an oil-water separator, which separates oil from discharged water to prevent potentially oil-contaminated water from being released.
 The effluent regulations outlined in DAO 34 and 35, DAO 2016-08, the Clean Water Act, and the GEMS apply to terminal effluents.
 Effluent standards outlined in our mandatory HSSE & SP Control Framework manual are implemented through regular water sampling to monitor effluent levels.

-We continuously implement the recommended effluent standards set in the mandatory manuals of our HSSE & SP Control Framework.
+We continuously implement the recommended effluent standards set in the mandatory manuals of our HSSE & Social Performance (SP) Control Framework.
 We regularly conduct water sampling to monitor effluent levels and ensure that we are within regulatory limits.
-Effluent samples are tested by a DENR-accredited thirdparty laboratory.
+Effluent samples are tested by a Department of Environment and Natural Resources (DENR)-accredited third-party laboratory.
 Quarterly reports containing this information are then submitted to the DENR for regular tracking.

-\25 million cubic metres of fresh water consumed by our facilities in high water stressed areas in 2018.
+25 million cubic metres of fresh water consumed by our facilities in high water stressed areas in 2018.

-Globally, Shell has an ambition to reduce the amount of fresh water consumed in facilities, starting by reducing fresh-water consumption by 15% by 2025 compared with 2018 levels\ in areas where there is high pressure on fresh-water resources.
+Globally, Shell has an ambition to reduce the amount of fresh water consumed in facilities, starting by reducing fresh-water consumption by 15% by 2025 compared with 2018 levels in areas where there is high pressure on fresh-water resources.
 SHIFT is one of the terminals considered by the global team to contribute significant savings toward meeting this target.